PSY4506 – Human Rights, Democracy and Reconstruction after Conflict: A community based approach

 The examination text is given in English, and you submit your response in English.

-If only Norwegian students enrol in the course, the teaching and examination text may be given in Norwegian.
+If only Norwegian students enroll in the course, the teaching and examination text may be given in Norwegian.

 Explanations and appeals